swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Version Control

-Keeping track of changes that you or your collaborators make to data files, software, and project organization is a critical part of research.
+Keeping track of changes that you or your collaborators make to data, software, and manuscripts is a critical part of research.
-Using a formal version control system allows you to easily see what changed, when it changed, and who changed it.
+Using a version control system makes it easy to see what changed when and who made the change.
-The most common version control systems are git, Subversion and Mercurial, although there are many others.

-### Goals

-*   *Reproducibility:*
-    Version control allows you to easily reference or retrieve a specific version of the entire project.
+Version control aids *reproducibility* by allowing you to reference or retrieve a specific version of the entire project.
-    This is invaluable for your future self (when you finally get the reviews back for your paper), for your lab-mates and collaborators (in case you leave the project), and reviewers / editors / other scientists who want to convince themselves of the conclusions in your published research.
+This is invaluable for your future self (when you finally get the reviews back for your paper), for your lab-mates and collaborators (in case you leave the project), and for reviewers, editors, and others who want to convince themselves of the conclusions in your published research.
-*   *Efficiency:*
-    If data and files are stored in a standard way, your future self can come back to a project after a long field season and not have to spend days remembering what you did last, or what your collaborators have changed while you have been gone.
+It also helps your future self come back to a project after a long field season and *not* have to spend days remembering what you did last or figuring out what your collaborators have changed while you have been gone.

-    This is also true for someone else who wants to take what you've done and go in a new direction.
-*   *Fixability:*
-    Having access to every version of code, figures, and data helps you figure out why Figure 4 looks different now from last week.
+Version control also aids *fixability*: having access to every version of code, figures, and data helps you figure out why Figure 4 looks different now than it did last week.
-*   *Sharing and Collaboration:*
-    Version control tools make it easy to share projects and update them, sometimes simultaneously, with other collaborators.
+And finally,
+all of this aids *sharing and collaboration*, particularly by managing the process of merging independent changes made by different people, and distributing those changes back to everyone in a controlled, traceable way.

-### Rules
+> ### Which System?
+>
+> The most commonly-used version control systems today are Git, Mercurial, and Subversion,
+> though there are many others.
+> They all provide the same basic functionality,
+> so in the end,
+> the best one to choose is whichever one your collaborators are already using.

-1. Everything created by a human being goes under version control as soon as it is created.
+The first rule for using version control is that everything created by a human being goes under version control as soon as it is created.
-    This includes scripts for data management, cleaning and analyses; software packages; and documentation.
+This includes scripts and programs of all kinds, software packages that your project depends on (with some caveats discussed below), and documentation.
-    Some types of files may not be appropriate for version control:
+Files that may *not* be appropriate for version control include:

-    *   raw and / or synthesized data (see section on data, below)
+*   raw and/or synthesized data (also discussed below)
-    *   manuscripts, depending on the format, but see the Manuscript section for details
+*   manuscripts (depending on the format---see [the discussion of Manuscripts](#manuscripts) below)
-    *   intermediate files that can be regenerated
+*   intermediate files that can be automatically regenerated

+Second,
-2. The repository is mirrored on at least one machine that *isn't* the researcher's computer.
+the repository should be mirrored on at least one machine that *isn't* the researcher's computer.
-    The other machine might be a lab or departmental server, or a public site such as GitHub or Bitbucket.
+This may be a lab or departmental server, or a public site such as GitHub or Bitbucket.
+Whichever is chosen,
+make sure that server is backed up regularly.

+Third,
-3. You share your changes frequently, and incorporate changes from others frequently.
+everyone working on the project should share their changes frequently, and incorporate changes from others just as frequently.
-    Don't allow your local version of the project repository to drift apart from copies on other machines.
+Do not allow local versions of the project repository to drift apart, as the effort required to merge differences goes up faster than the size of the difference.

+Finally,
-3. Decide (along with any collaborators) on your own checklist for committing and sharing changes to the project and document this checklist in the repository.
+decide on a checklist for committing and sharing changes to the project, document the checklist in the repository, and *use it*.
-    ("Sharing" means moving changes from your computer onto another machine / site).
-    The list might include things such as:
+The list might include:

 *   writing commit messages that clearly explain any changes,
 *   size and content of single commits,
 *   style guidelines for code,
 *   updating to-do lists, and
 *   bans on committing half-done work or broken code.

-### Discussion

 Version control is probably the most technical section of this guide, and the one with the steepest learning curve.